netx-repo/byteps/README.md

 As for BytePS, please use the code in branch master.
 Please refer to xxx for detailed usage.

 ## Content
-Testing scripts to repoduce the result in out paper.
+Testing scripts to repoduce the results in out paper.

 ## Environment requirement
 We have used EC2 Image: Deep Learning Base AMI (Ubuntu 18.04) Version 32.0 ami-0404ddec9491a5a31 with CUDA 10.0